wonntann/Chromebook/README.md

 <div align="center">Notes on working on a Chromebook, install crouton/dual boot xfce or work with enable Linux and work within Chromebook boot</div>

 # How To Read
-- If you would like to jump to sections, locate the **Table of Contents** menu in the upper left of this repo GitHub header and select from the dropdown
+- If you would like to jump to sections if viewing within the GitHub website, locate the **Table of Contents** menu in the upper left of this repo header and select from the dropdown
 - Using Linux, you can use chroot dualboot or enable Linux on your Chromebook, either way it is personal preference.
 - Example code may have **~$** before the command, do not copy that into your terminal.